openlith/lang-bmb/README.md

 > **"Omission is guessing, and guessing is error."**

 `BMB` is a high-precision programming language designed for bare-metal environments where ambiguity is the enemy.
-It eliminates the "human convenience" shortcuts that lead to runtime failures, replacing them with a rigid, verifiable contract system.
+It eliminates the "convenience" shortcuts that lead to runtime failures, replacing them with a rigid, verifiable contract system.

-While humans can write BMB, it is designed for a future where **correctness is non-negotiable** and **AI-driven synthesis** demands absolute specification.
+Traditional languages prioritize ergonomics—readable syntax, forgiving compilers, implicit behaviors.
+BMB takes the opposite stance: **correctness is non-negotiable**, and every convenience that compromises precision is removed.
+The result is a language that is harder to write, but nearly impossible to write incorrectly.

 ---